Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-This creamy potato soup is incredibly satisfying on a fabulous summer day.
-It has a rich and velvety taste.
-It is super easy to make and uses minimal ingredients.
-This is a one-pot meal.
-The potatoes provide a comforting base with robust, savoury flavours.
-It is perfect for warming you up on a chilly day.
+This creamy potato soup is incredibly satisfying.
+It has a rich, velvety flavor, and it is very easy to prepare with minimal ingredients.
+It’s a one-pot meal, making cleanup a breeze.
+The potatoes create a comforting base with robust, savory flavors, making it perfect for warming you up on a chilly day.

 Butter, Olive Oil, Dijon Mustard and Heavy Cream, Potatoes, Onion, Garlic, Chili, Celery and Bay leaves, Parsley, Cheddar cheese and Salami (Fried), Paprika powder, Chicken stock cube, Nutmeg powder, Salt and Black Pepper.

-Butter and oil form the base of this recipe, whereas potatoes are the main component that absorbs the flavours of the spices.
-Sautéed onions, garlic, bay leaves, parsley, cream, and cheese enrich the potato soup.
-Paprika powder with a pinch of nutmeg creates a multi-layered flavoured profile that is comforting and indulgent.
+This recipe uses a combination of butter and oil, with potatoes as the main ingredient that absorbs the spices’ flavors.
+Sautéed onions, garlic, bay leaves, parsley, cream, and cheese enrich the potato soup, while paprika powder and a pinch of nutmeg create a comforting, indulgent, multi-layered flavor profile.

-Sauté the Garlic and Onion: Set the temperature to medium-low.
-Add butter to the pot.
-Add two tablespoons of water and sauté the onion and garlic; when they have softened and turned translucent, they are ready.
+Set the temperature to medium-low.
+Add butter and cooking oil to the pot, then sauté the onion and garlic until softened and translucent.
 This process should take six to eight minutes.
-Add the chili and celery and cook for two more minutes.
+Add the chili and celery, then cook for 2 more minutes.

-Let it cool: After the potatoes have softened at the 15—to 20-minute mark, remove them from the stove.
-It will take approximately 10 minutes to cool down.
-Once the soup has cooled down, use an immersion blender to blend the ingredients.
 Add the heavy cream and mix.
 Simmer for 5 minutes; this will allow the flavours to intensify, resulting in a creamier and smoother potato soup.
-Garnish with fried salami, grated cheese, and chives.

 Store in the fridge for two to three days.
 Freezing is also possible.
 Potato soup can be stored in the freezer for three months—Defrost and thaw in a pot or on the countertop.
 Reheat on the stove.